 Work practice controls involve altering the manner in which the job is being performed.
 Correct work procedures include, but are not limited to, the following:

-- Proper handling and disposal of needles, sharps, used bandages and gauze, linens, and all other emergency items that come in contact with blood or other potentially infectious materials;
+- Proper handling and disposal of needles, sharps, used bandages and gauze, linens, and all other any items that come in contact with blood or OPIM;

 - Passing uncapped needles to others is prohibited.
 If a needle needs to be passed, it should be set down on a surface for the next person to pick up to reduce the potential for sticking the recipient;

-- Wearing gloves whenever handling tissues or body fluids;
+- Wearing gloves whenever handling tissues, body fluids, or OPIM;

 - Regular handwashing is recommended even when personal protective equipment such as gloves are removed;